max0l0gy/reactive-experiment/README.md

 The customer-report must remain healthy and report requests up to 1000 requests per second to consumers while the report build process is running.

-It is necessary to carry out load testing of each service and provide RPS (requests per second) for each service in the limited resources of the cloud platform (for example, Digital Ocean)
+It is necessary to carry out load testing of each service and provide RPS (requests per second) for each service in the limited resources of the cloud platform (for example kubernetes cluster @ Digital Ocean)
 250-500 (1/4, 1/2) CPU
 250-512 MB RAM
 It is necessary to determine the safety margin of RPS with such resources for each service.